 Marketing operations are to be chosen according to the identity and value of the company:

-- Eliminating plastic from product packaging.
+- It is eliminating plastic from product packaging.
 A company specializing in the manufacture of beer in Spain opts for this commitment by exchanging shrink plastics for recyclable cardboard boxes.

 - Commitment to increasing the life span of manufactured items.
-The goal is to attract the crowd with clothing, shoes, bags, and accessories that are both environmentally friendly and durable.
+The goal is to attract the crowd with clothing, shoes, bags, and environmentally friendly and durable accessories.
 This longevity of products also helps reduce the carbon footprint.

-- Raising awareness for healthy living.
+- You are raising awareness for healthy living.
 In the fight against breast cancer, for example, your company can encourage women to self-examine.
-You can also educate them on the right things to do and eat to prevent or fight this deadly disease.
+You can also educate them on what to do and eat to prevent or fight this deadly disease.

-Based on your own skills, you can easily find an interesting cause.
-To do so, you just have to be creative and let your imagination run wild.
+Based on your skills, you can easily find an interesting cause.
+You must be creative and let your imagination run wild to do so.

 3- Prioritize exchanges